 The benefit of being involved in this study is it may give you an opportunity to think differently about your smoking.
-You will also be helping others in the community by reflecting and sharing your views on using the CO monitor.
-This work will also help researchers and the health service understand whether to use the CO monitor in future research and health care.
+You will also be able to help others in the community by reflecting and sharing your views on being offered a financial incentive to quit smoking.